AnonymousRand/musescore_realistic_playback_plugins/README.md

 Install by simply downloading the code from here and copying the .qml file into the MuseScore plugins folder (`C:\Program Files\MuseScore [version]\plugins` if on Windows).

 Tested in MuseScore 3.6.2; not guaranteed to work in MuseScore 4.
+MuseScore 4 is terrible for realistic playback anyway, since they reworked my precious offset velocity system :(

 ### BulkVelocityChange
 - Change velocities of notes in bulk